s-avni/s-avni.github.io/_posts/2018-12-03-oxford-scholarships.md

 ---
-title: 'Oxford: Securing a Scholarship for MSc Students'
+title: 'How to Secure a Scholarship for Your MSc at Oxford'
+layout: post
 categories:
   - Oxford
-tags:
-  - scholarships
-  - colleges
 toc: true
 ---

 Studying at Oxford is expensive, but there are many scholarships available for MSc students.
-With careful planning, there is a good chance you can secure at least some funding for your degree.
-In fact, after debating whether to apply to Cambridge or Oxford, this was a primary reason I ultimately only applied for the latter: Cambridge appeared to offer significantly fewer scholarships for MSc students.
+With thoughtful planning, you have a strong chance of securing at least some funding.
+In fact, after weighing my options between Cambridge and Oxford, the availability of scholarships was a key factor in my decision to apply solely to Oxford—Cambridge appeared to offer significantly fewer funding opportunities for MSc students.

 # Uni Scholarships vs College Scholarships

-If you've read my previous post about Oxford , you already understand that there is a surprising degree of separation between Oxford University and its individual colleges.
-Due to this distinction, you should apply for both university-sponsored scholarships and college-sponsored scholarship.
-This is something that I, along with many of my foreign colleagues, did not fully comprehend before arriving at Oxford.
+If you've read my previous post about Oxford, you may already know that there is a surprising distinction between Oxford University and its individual colleges.
+Because of this unique structure, you should apply for both university-sponsored and college-specific scholarships.
+This was something that I, like many of my fellow international students, did not fully grasp before arriving at Oxford.

-For a list of university scholarships, see this portal.
-Although the university search engine is supposed to list all the college-specific scholarships as well, I have found that this is not always true.
-For instance, this page listing the numerous scholarships specific to New College offers options that do not appear in the university search engine results as of 2018.
-(Fun fact: “New College” got its name because it was new when it was founded in 1386!)
+For a comprehensive list of university scholarships, see this [portal](https://www.ox.ac.uk/admissions/graduate/fees-and-funding/fees-funding-and-scholarship-search/scholarships-a-z-listing).
+Although the university search engine is supposed to list all the college-specific scholarships as well, I have found that this is not always the case.
+For instance, I've found listings of scholarships specific to the 'New College' college that do not appear in the university search engine results.
+(Fun fact: 'New College' was named as such because it was considered new when it was founded in 1386!)

-My general recommendation is to first explore all the scholarship options listed in the university link above.
-After that, start researching the scholarship options of each of the colleges (beginning with the wealthiest ones), by Googling them individually.
+My general recommendation is to first explore all the scholarship options listed in the university portal linked above.
+After that, start researching the scholarship options of each of the colleges (beginning with the wealthiest ones), by searching for their scholarships online individually.

 # WHT Scholarship